akajiejie/control_your_robot/README.md

 python example/collect/collect_mp_robot.py
 # Multi-process (separate process for each component)
 python example/collect/collect_mp_component.py
+# Multi-process (separate process for each component, and have diffrent save_freq for each, this will save timestamp)
+python example/collect/collect_mp_component_different_time_freq.py
 # Single-threaded (may have accumulated delays due to function execution)
 python example/collect/collect.py
 ```